CapitaineToinon/hepia-github/third/reseaux-par-la-pratique/README.md

 def generate_primes(n: int) -> List[int]:
     """
-    Generate all the primes from 2 to n using the eratosthenes algorithm
+    Generate all the primes from 2 to n using the eratosthene algorythm
     """
     p = 2
     numbers = [i for i in range(n + 1)]